bcgov/design-research-guide/docs/planning-research/index.md

 You can conduct [research activities remotely](https://bcgov.github.io/user-research-guide/activities/remote-research.html) if meeting participants in person is not an option.

-## Identify the Right Participants
+## 3.Identify the Right Participants

-Doing user research with real users of your service is the best way to get meaningful information.
-Asking for feedback from people in your office won't give you insight into how effective your service is at meeting user needs.
+User research with real participants of your service is the best way to get meaningful information.
+Asking people in your office for feedback will not give insight into how effective your service is at meeting user needs.

-For government services, users can come from many places, but every service will have different types of users.
-There is no such thing as an "average user" or "average British Columbian".
+For government services, users can come from many places, and every service will have different types of users.
+There is no such thing as an “average user” or “average British Columbian”.

-## Specify Target Groups
+## 4.Specify Target Groups

 Target groups are the specific groups of people you want to do research with.
 A great way to identify target groups would be to ask, "who will most likely use this service?"